BrownCSCI1230/projects_ray_template/README.md

-# Project 3: Intersect
+# Projects 3 & 4: Intersect & Illuminate

-Welcome to Project 3!
-The handout for the project is located [here](https://browncsci1230.github.io/projects/ray/1).
+All project handouts can be found [here](https://browncsci1230.github.io/projects).